TJchevez/TJChevez/README.md

 Frontend Developer
 ------------------

-I'm a self-taught developer with a background in marketing and copywriting.
+I'm a Software Engineer with a background in marketing and copywriting.
-For over a year, I've been coding every day!
 I'm drawn to the creativity, challenge, and constant growth it brings.
 I’m passionate about learning: whether it’s building new skills, reading self-development books, or picking up new languages.
 I believe in adapting quickly, staying compassionate, and staying relentless in the pursuit of what matters.